w3point0/framework20.9.0/README.md

 ## Demo Notes
 - When you start the app you can open an html file that is in the public folder.
 This will show two buttons
-- At the browser window add the path /stream and you will see a simple not.
+- At the browser window add the path /stream and you will see a simple message.
 Please view the console output for verification of the /stream run.
 See app.mjs get /stream

 ### Secrets
 Use Codespaces secrets to load environment variables